fwd/nano-to/readme.md

 **Limited Commercial Use**

 - ✅ Personal & Open Source
-- ✅ Commercial use where Nano.to Username or Checkout is **NOT** the end-product.
+- ✅ Commercial use where Nano.to Usernames or Checkout is **NOT** the end-product.
-- ❌ Commercial use where Nano.to Username or Checkout **IS** the end-product.
+- ❌ Commercial use where Nano.to Usernames or Checkout **IS** the end-product.

 Contact [support@nano.to](mailto:support@nano.to) for licensing questions.